 A. No!
 Most of the coursework is easily accessible to the student through their student portal.
 The majority of study guides and materials are provided online for a mobile learning experience.

 A. Videos are included in some classes, but not all.
 There are also instructional videos with students, instructors and staff on the Community.

 Q. When can I call Student Services?

-A. Student CARE is available Monday through Friday from 9:00am to 6:00pm, Eastern time.
-Learn more about how to contact Student CARE.
+A. Student Services is available Monday through Friday from 9:00am to 6:00pm, Eastern time.
+Learn more about how to contact Student Services.

 Q. What type of military benefits do you accept?

 A. Many Penn Foster programs are approved for veteran’s education benefits.
 Reservists may also qualify for veteran’s education benefits.
 If you think you may be eligible, or would like more information, you can check with your local or regional VA office, or call Penn Foster at 888-427-2900 to speak with a VA support specialist.

 Penn Foster also accepts MyCAA benefits that are available to military spouses.
 Call 800-238-9554 for more information or to enroll using MyCAA benefits.
 Visit our military benefits page for additional information.